Yxuuuuuu/progress-journal-Yxu/README.md

 Also I learned how to use a if statement and '>' '<' '==' '!=' if x>y
     y++
+Variables in GDScript can store numbers, strings, and other types.
+This is similar to Java, but unlike Java, GDScript does not require type declarations like int or String.
+The var keyword is more flexible but requires careful use to avoid type errors.
+I also explored the special variable delta, which adjusts for frame rate differences on different computers.
+It’s a unique feature that different from Java.
+In comparison, Java uses a similar syntax for conditions but requires {} for block definitions.

 @ Sep 12 2024